 The monitoring platform may be installed in several ways.
 However, we strongly recommend using Centreon repositories (packages) to install your platform.
 Enjoy our industrialization work during installation and update steps of the environment.
 Also enjoy optimizations installed by default on the system.

-Centreon Installation can be performed from source (tar.gz) but the work is more complex.
-In addition the installation will only be supported by the community.
+Installing Centreon can be performed from sources (tar.gz) but the work is more complex.
+In addition, the installation will only be supported by the community.

-- Take care to choose the type of architecture that should be set up for your needs.
+- Choose the type of architecture that best suits your needs.

 - Finally, you can install the platform.